k42-software/go-altcha/README.md

 This is an implementation of the server side in Go.

+## Caveats

+This implementation deviates from the [specification](https://altcha.org/docs/) in two minor ways:

+1. The signatures are encoded using base64 instead of hex.
+This provides a more compact representation, and is still compatible.

+2. The HTTP handler middleware adds a `WWW-Authenticate` header when outputting the JSON formatted challenge, and returns a status code of 200.
+This is unnecessary, and technically incorrect.
+However, it allows for using the widget and the M2M variant with the same endpoint.

+This was written for testing and comparison with other alternatives for CAPTCHA.
+The code is intended to be suitable for production use.
+However, I have not evaluated the effectiveness of this challenge/response algorithm against real world adversaries.
+Similar proof-of-work challenges exist, such as [Hashcash](https://en.wikipedia.org/wiki/Hashcash), which I have seen implemented in production systems with varying success.

 ## Usage

 The simplest way to use this code is as a HTTP handler middleware.